 Another thing we ask from our partners is help with building excitement and spreading the word to boost attendance at the Hubs.
 We have an extensive database of contacts, and combining our efforts with those of a local partner is a formula for a successful Eduarts Hub.

 Once the details are confirmed, we take over the organizing, registration and administration.
-And we foot the bill too!

 “It was really great working with your organization and the event was enjoyed by all.”